lopezdsr/sql-query/sqlref/sql_reference.template.md

 ```
 {: codeblock}

-Before you can use a newly created *PARTITIONED* table definition, you have to call *ALTER TABLE tablename RECOVER PARTITIONS*.
-Otherwise, an empty result is returned when doing a SELECT statement on this table.
+Before you can use a newly created partitioned table, you have to call `ALTER TABLE tablename RECOVER PARTITIONS`.
+Otherwise, querying the table returns an empty result.

 ```sql
 -- create a definition for the table customers_partitioned